TeliaSoneraNorge/telia-iot-workshop-wifi/README.md

 **Bonus:** Try setting up boolean, number and string assets in AllThingsTalk and see if you can send in other types of data.
 All assets must have different names, but they can be updated the same way in the code.

 ## 5. Read sensors
 Now that the wifi is working, let's move on to reading data from a sensor.
-The kit includes a DHT22 sensor which can sense temperature and humidity.
+The kit includes a DHT22 sensor which can sense temperature and humidity ([datasheet here](https://cdn-shop.adafruit.com/datasheets/Digital+humidity+and+temperature+sensor+AM2302.pdf)).
 You need to install another library to handle the communication to the sensor and there is an example for how to use it included in the files you just installed.

 * Disconnect the NodeMCU from the computer and wire the DHT22 sensor like this: